codesandbox/sandpack/website/docs/docs/getting-started/custom-content.md

 TODO: Inject example

-If both `template` and `customSetup` are provided then the `customSetup` values overwrite the ones from the `template`.
+If both `template` and `customSetup` are provided then the `customSetup` values are merged and might override the ones from the `template`.
 With `customSetup` you can build your entire sandbox without using a `template`.

 ### Dependencies